 Some companies, like FamilyTreeDNA, offer a package deal where you can test all three types of DNA at once.

-If you want to know more about the science and different types of DNA, check out our guide which spells it all out for you.
+If you want to know more about the science and different types of DNA, check out our guide to the best DNA test for ancestry.

 Each test will tell you different things, so picking the best one for you depends a lot on what you want to know.